r-rse/site/content/homepage/work.md

 buttonLink: 'work'
 ---

-From making it easier to build on your work and boosting it's impact to an increasing demand for greater transparency in research, **investing in the quality of the real workhorses of modern research, your code and data, is becoming critically important**.
+From making it easier to build on your work and boosting its impact to an increasing demand for greater transparency in research, **investing in the quality of the real workhorses of modern research, your code and data, is becoming critically important**.

 While the UK Research Software Engineering (RSE) movement, has shone a spotlight on this fact and fought for retention of the required skills in academia by advocating for the RSE career path, **access to RSE support is still far from ubiquitous**, especially outside the UK.